joom/edit-time-tactics/tyde/README.md

 - [ ] How does the universe encoding allow dependently typed editor actions?
 - [ ] Add David's grant to acknowledgments

+# Before Camera-Ready

+- [ ] Make a Web page for the paper with an archive of a version of Idris that works, plus the example code
+- [ ] Update links to code to point at this page